coffee2code/admin-commenters-comments-count/readme.txt

 === Admin Commenters Comment Count ===
 Contributors: Scott Reilly
 Donate link: http://coffee2code.com
-Tags: commenters, comment count, comment author, comment, admin Requires at least: 2.6
+Tags: commenters, comment count, comment author, comment, admin, coffee2code Requires at least: 2.6
 Tested up to: 2.8
-Stable tag: trunk
+Stable tag: 1.0
 Version: 1.0

 Next to all appearances of each commenter's name in the admin, shows a count of their total number of comments, linked to a listing of those comments.